alxrm/audiowave-progressbar/README.md

 ## In code

-Settle this wave somewhere in your XML like this:
+Settle the wave somewhere in your XML like this:

 ```xml
 	<rm.com.audiowave.AudioWaveView